A Wednesday!

 A Wednesday! is a 2008 Indian Hindi-language thriller film written and directed by Neeraj Pandey and produced by Ronnie Screwvala, Anjum Rizvi and Shital Bhatia under UTV Motion Pictures and Friday Filmworks.
-The film stars Naseeruddin Shah and Anupam Kher, and set between 2 pm and 6 pm on a Wednesday, the film depicts a confrontation between a police commissioner and an anonymous caller who threatens to detonate bombs throughout Mumbai if four terrorists are not freed from police custody.
+The film stars Naseeruddin Shah and Anupam Kher, and is set between 2 pm and 6 pm on a Wednesday.
+The film depicts a confrontation between a police commissioner and an anonymous caller who threatens to detonate bombs throughout Mumbai if four terrorists are not freed from police custody.

-The film was released on 5 September 2008 and emerged as a commercial success.
+Released on 5 September 2008, it received widespread critical acclaim and emerged as a commercial success.
 It was also granted tax exemption in the state of Maharashtra.
 Subsequently, it won a number of awards including the Indira Gandhi Award for Best Debut Film of a Director at the 56th National Film Awards.
 It went on to be remade in Tamil and Telugu simultaneously as Unnaipol Oruvan and Eenadu (both 2009), and as an English-language Sri Lankan film A Common Man (2013).

 Plot

-Mumbai police commissioner Prakash Rathod describes in a voice-over that he is going to retire the following day.
-He goes on to describe the most challenging case he faced in his career.
+Mumbai police commissioner Prakash Rathod describes in a voiceover that he is going to retire the following day.
+He goes on to describe the most challenging case he has faced in his career.

 An unnamed man carries a travel bag, assumed to contain explosives, in the Chatrapati Shivaji Terminus railway station and proceeds to hide the bag in the restroom of a police station opposite the Mumbai Police headquarters.
-He then goes to the rooftop of a building under construction where he set up his base of operations, equipped with sim cards, mobile phones, and other gadgets.
+He then goes to the rooftop of a building under construction, where he sets up his base of operations, equipped with SIM cards, mobile phones, and other gadgets.
 He calls Rathod and informs him that he has placed five bombs in locations throughout Mumbai and has programmed them to explode simultaneously within four hours unless the Commissioner gives in to his demands and releases four terrorists.
 Rathod alerts his team to trace the location of the caller.
-The caller tips off television news reporter Naina Roy, telling her it is going to be "the most important day of her life".
+The caller tips off television news reporter Naina Roy, telling her it is going to be "the most important day of her life."

 The four terrorists demanded by the caller are rounded up by police officers Arif and Jai.
 Police depute a young hacker named Anuj to track the location of the caller.
 The caller asks the two police officers to leave the four militants near a bench on a Juhu Aviation Base runway, but Arif leaves only three behind and takes one of them, Ibrahim Khan, captive as he suspects that the caller would not reveal the locations of the bombs even after the militants are released.